hpcdb/DfAdapter/generic_dataflow/README.md

 $> bash DfAdapter.sh
 ```

-## How to use DfAdapter in this example
+## How DfAdapter is used in this example

 In this example, we implement this [Sequence Diagram](../diagrams/seq-diagram.pdf) as follows.